embEDUx/documentation/src/background/design.md

 underlying circumstances at the HTWG and it's lab-courses.

-The requirements include a wide variety of necessary configuration options which need to be considered for the design of the different products which in turn requires a configurable build system.
-The build system must be able to build the following software
+The requirements include a wide variety of necessary configuration options which need to be considered for the design of the different products.
+This in turn requires a configurable build system, which must be able to build the following software

 * [Linux Kernel](design/linux.md)
 * [Bootloader](design/bootloader.md)